Manage Drive metadata (Beta)

 Make sure to send the above link to your users.
 For Beta, the end user Help article can’t be found by search or by browsing the Drive user Help Center.

-- You can’t currently limit Team Drive Manager access to categories.
-All Team Drive Managers can select from all published categories, even those made by other Managers.
+- You can’t currently limit shared drive Manager access to categories.
+All shared drive Managers can select from all published categories, even those made by other Managers.

 - There’s currently a limit of 100 categories per customer.
 We’ll revisit the limits based on user feedback to find the best compromise between flexibility and usability.